gshs-ornl/wbstats/README.md

 eg_data
 #>    value date    indicatorID                               indicator iso2c
-#> 1   78.7 2015 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 1   78.7 2016 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 2   78.7 2014 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 2   78.7 2015 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 3   78.7 2013 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 3   78.7 2014 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 4   78.7 2012 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 4   78.7 2013 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 5   75.0 2011 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 5   78.7 2012 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 6   75.0 2010 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 6   75.0 2011 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 7   62.3 2009 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 7   75.0 2010 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 8   62.3 2008 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 8   62.3 2009 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 9   62.3 2007 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 9   62.3 2008 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
-#> 10  62.3 2006 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
+#> 10  62.3 2007 EG.ELC.ACCS.ZS Access to electricity (% of population)    IN
 #>    country
 #> 1    India
 #> 2    India